ClusterHQ/flocker/docs/config/configuring-authentication.rst

 #.
 Copy certificates to the control service node.

-   You can now copy the following files to the control service node in directory :file:`/etc/flocker` via a secure communication medium, such as SSH, SCP or SFTP:
+   You can now copy the following files to the :file:`/etc/flocker` directory on the control service node via a secure communication medium, such as SSH, SCP or SFTP:

    * :file:`control-<hostname>.crt`
    * :file:`control-<hostname>.key`